 Nestled amidst lush mountains, the Royal City of Kandy is the cultural capital of Sri Lanka.

 The last independent kingdom is home to the magnificent Sacred Temple of the Tooth.
 Exuding a completely different ambience, the majestic hills of Kandy afford a nostalgic elegance and beauty of untouched Singhalese culture and architecture.
 Experience the majesty of this hill capital with its beautiful lake and surrounding dove white temples.
 Home to Sri Lanka’s most prominent and dazzling festival – the Kandy Esala Perahera held over 10 days in late July to early August.
 Kandy is a little gem from the past that still stands the test.

 Step into another world and visit one of the eight Unesco World Heritage Sites – the imposing old town of Galle in the south.

 With its legendary 17th century Dutch Fort, it has the distinction of being the best-preserved sea fort in South Asia.
 Surrounded by charming narrow streets that are lined with colonial villas it is often described as French Riviera of Asia.
-The quieter, ambient streets boast unique shops and luxury boutique hotels in former colonial villas that are set within the stunning ramparts of the old town.
+The quieter, ambient streets boast local craft shops and luxury boutique hotels housed former colonial villas that are set within the stunning ramparts of the old town.

 The ancient city of Polonnaruwa became Sri Lanka’s medieval capital in 1073 and much of it remains in remarkably good condition.

 A fascinating cultural site to visit, home to the ruins of a palace, stunning statues, giant carvings and an enormous dagoba the architecture of which is still unexplained today.
-There are imposing Buddha sculptures in granite and these are one of the most evocative pieces of sculpture in the world.
+There are imposing granite Buddha sculptures and these are some of the most evocative pieces of sculpture in the world.